 ‘Can I Pull off Bangs?’ and Other Frequently Asked Questions

-To fringe or not to fringe… that is question!
-Over time, we’ve all faced many a fringe-hair dilemma; wondering what bangs hair look to try and whether or not it will suit us.
-It’s certainly not a choice to be taken lightly, so doing some thorough research is highly advised.
+To fringe or not to fringe… that is the question!
+Over time, we’ve all faced many a fringe-hair dilemma; wondering what fringe hairstyle to try and whether or not it will suit us.

 Can I Pull Off Bangs?